 - .
-Staff should never be Facebook 'friends' with any pupil, ex-pupil who is still a minor or member of that pupil's extended family. (the term 'pupil' refers to any child taught at any institution) - .
-Staff should not 'follow' or be 'followed' by any pupil, ex-pupil who is still a minor or member of that pupil's extended family on Twitter. (the term 'pupil' refers to any child taught at any institution) - When a member of staff is also a member of a pupil's family, the situation is more problematic.
-However, in order to safeguard all staff, their position as a family member takes precedence in terms of this policy.
-Therefore, these particular staff members should be regarded as family members by all staff and should not be befriended or followed on social media sites. - .
+Staff should never be Facebook 'friends' with any pupil, or ex-pupil who is still a minor (the term 'pupil' refers to any child taught at any institution) - .
+Staff should not 'follow' or be 'followed' by any pupil or ex-pupil who is still a minor (the term 'pupil' refers to any child taught at any institution) - .
 Members of staff who are related to children are also bound by the same rules as the rest of the staff and should not have contact with any children or family members, other than those directly related to them.
 All staff are reminded of the age guidelines set out that exclude primary-age children from these sites. - .
 Staff should never be Facebook 'friends' or Twitter 'followers' with ex-pupils (from any establishment), whilst they are still minors.
 Exceptional circumstances can occur when ex-pupils become acquaintances in later life, but contact through social media should only occur once they are adult. - .
-Any contact from pupils, ex-pupils or family members should simply be ignored.
+Any contact from pupils or ex-pupils should simply be ignored.
 Staff are asked to refrain from using this means to explain why they cannot communicate.
-Any inappropriate contact from pupils, ex-pupils or family members should be reported immediately to the Headteacher / ICT and Computing subject leader. - .
+Any inappropriate contact from pupils, ex-pupils or family members should be reported immediately to the Headteacher / Online Safety Lead. - .
 All staff should ensure that all aspects of their Facebook accounts are visible only to 'Friends'.
 Without this, anyone can see your wall, photos etc. Staff should also have set their account to the highest level of security, using the https tool.
-The ICT and Computing Subject Leader will help facilitate this should you need help.
+The ICT and Computing Subject Leader will help facilitate this should you need help. - .

-.
 All staff should ensure that their Twitter profile is not public.
 It is the responsibility of each staff member to regularly check that they are not being 'followed' by pupils or members of their families.
 Should this occur, staff are required to block these followers.
-Again, the ICT and Computing Subject Leader will help with this process if advice is required.

-.
-The school feels that staff have the right to choose whether to engage in this form of social contact with colleagues/acquaintances (provided they are not related to pupils/ex-pupils who are still minors).
+Again, the ICT Team and Online Safety Lead will help with this process if advice is required. - .
+The school feels that staff have the right to choose whether to engage in this form of social contact with colleagues/acquaintances.
 Staff are reminded that when interacting with colleagues in any situation, professional standards of behaviour apply.